SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ctrl-a-d (to exit)
 ```
 ## Troubleshooting
-There are really only three main reasons for program not working.
+Main reasons for program not working.
 * Incorrect camera url or camera is not working.
 Suggest testing camera url with VLC.
+* captured image filenames have no timestamp or do not match YYYYMMDD-HHMMSS format.
 * A python dependency is missing.
 * A program path is not correctly specified.